-Early in the morning, it was still possible to view the ritual without the hordes of tourists, but by sun-up, lines of minivans and tuk tuks had ferried in dozens of tourists, eager to get an up-close-and-personal snapshot of the monks.
+Early in the morning, it can still be possible to view the ritual without the hordes of tourists, but by sun-up, lines of minivans and tuk tuks will often ferry in dozens of tourists, eager to get an up-close-and-personal snapshot of the monks.

-We tried our best to adhere to the rules and tips posted around town regarding being respectful of what is taking place before you.
+When we observe Tak Bat, we try our best to adhere to the rules and tips posted around town regarding being respectful of what is taking place here every morning.

 If most observers approached it as the religious devotional exercise that it is, perhaps more tourists would act differently.

 Instead, sadly, it seems that so many approach Tak Bat as a cultural show put on for them, which it is not.

 Some of the guidelines we did our best to adhere to were dressing modestly, standing a good distance (several meters) from the procession, and taking photos from a distance with a long lens (zoom lens) and without a flash.